hackolade/MongoDB-Custom-Properties/README.md

 <span class="rvts6">i) do NOT make any changes to the package.json file!
 Only the <object>LevelConfig.json files should be edited according to the specifications below.</span>

-<span class="rvts6">ii) It is advised to keep a backup of the files before making changes, so you can revert back in case of errors.</span>
+<span class="rvts6">ii) it is advised to keep a backup of the files before making changes, so you can revert back in case of errors.</span>

 <span class="rvts6">iii) it is always necessary to restart the application after having saved changes before you can see these changes relected in the properties pane.</span>